Home

 ❓ What Class β€” Functional Abstraction

-The What class provides a functional abstraction for declarative, functional logic.
-Every What returned by its methods is callable as a function and, at the same time, provides a fluent semantic to restrict, compose, and transform functions.
+What provides a declarative, functional abstraction.
+Every What instance is callable as a function and provides a fluent interface to compose, restrict, and transform functions.

 Key Highlights